jvanasco/pyramid_packages_demo/README.txt

 * pyramid_subscribers_cookiexfer - subscribers to automate persisting cookies throughout redirects in pyramid
 * pyramid_formencode_classic - formencode parsing library to emulate (and improve upon) the original pylons validation mechanisms
 * pyramid_subscribers_beaker_https_session - supports an ancillary https only cookie/session
-* insecure_but_secure_enough - cry[tography that is good enough for non-sensitive information , like an autologin
+* insecure_but_secure_enough - cryptography that is good enough for non-sensitive information , like an autologin

 This is also a crash-course on setting up a pyramid app with a bunch of Web 2.0 stuff, using the pyramid_handlers dispatch system.